 Maybe this was just a one-off example where Wix ADI didn’t quite get it right.
-Nonetheless, now you know what to expect from this option.
+Nonetheless, you now get an idea of what to expect from this option.

-We’ll now see the second option of creating a website using the Wix Editor.
+We’ll now take a look at the second option of creating a website and that is by using the Wix Editor.
 This option gives you total control on the look, feel, navigation, features and everything else on your site.

-Option #2: Create a Wix site using the Wix Editor
+Option #2: Create a site using Wix Editor

-To see how the Wix Editor works, let’s take up the same digital marketing agency website example.
+To see how the Wix Editor works, assume we’re trying to create the same digital marketing agency website as an example.

 As you click on it, Wix will again ask you for the type of site you want to build.